 Bruce Pilato is a 40-year veteran of the entertainment business, who currently owns and operates Pilato Entertainment, Marketing & Media, LLC, a company that provides entertainment marketing, artist management, promotion and project development to a number of domestic and international clients.

-He has worked closely with a myriad of US and British platinum recording artists, including: ASIA (the original line-up); Emerson Lake & Palmer, Carl Palmer’s ELP Legacy, Greg Lake, Kathy Sledge (solo artist and signature voice of Sister Sledge); Lou Gramm, Foreigner, Sex Pistols founding member Glen Matlock, Rascals guitarist Gene Cornish, Jefferson Starship founder and guitarist Craig Chaquico, The Pat Travers Band, Cactus (with Carmine Appice); and The Tubes with Fee Waybill.
+He has worked closely with a myriad of US and British platinum recording artists, including: ASIA (the original line-up); Emerson Lake & Palmer, Carl Palmer’s ELP Legacy, Greg Lake, Kathy Sledge (solo artist and signature voice of Sister Sledge); Lou Gramm, Foreigner, Sex Pistols founding member Glen Matlock, Rascals guitarist Gene Cornish, The Pat Travers Band, Cactus (with Carmine Appice); and The Tubes with Fee Waybill.
 His publicity division has done PR and marketing for Concert One’s MEAT LOAF- The Guilty Pleasure Tour DVD; Little River Band; YES, Whitesnake, Nelson, Dennis DeYoung of Styx; Rated X with Carmine Appice & Joe Lynn Turner; Uriah Heep, Vanilla Fudge, jazz artist Rob Holz; prog rockers Unifed Past, Canadian hard rockers Coney Hatch, Gentle Giant, and Seventh Key featuring Billy Greer from Kansas and Mike Slammer from City Boy.